autocrossblog/autocrossblog_astro/src/content/post/2024/2024-04-22-st-louis-autocross-event-2-2024.md

 ---
+tags: [ [ autocross, scca, mustang, friends, st.louis, local ] ]
+featured: false
-author: chris
+author: "chris"
+publishDate: 2024-04-22T10:00:15+00:00
+updateDate: 2024-10-09T13:21:54-05:00
 image: ~/assets/images/2024/April/StLouis/Event2-1.jpg
-publishDate: 2024-04-22T10:00:15+00:00
+url: "2024/st-louis-autocross-event-2-2024"
+excerpt: "Event summary from the 2nd (but really first) event of the 2024 St. Louis Region SCCA Season"
 title: "From Cones to Camaraderie: Recap of St. Louis's First Autocross of 2024"
-excerpt: "Event summary from the 2nd (but really first) event of the 2024 St. Louis Region SCCA Season"
-featured: false
-url: 'st-louis-autocross-event-2-2024'
-tags:  [ autocross, scca, mustang, friends, st.louis, local ]
-updateDate: 2024-10-09T13:21:54-05:00
 ---

 The first local autocross of the year was officially Event #2 for the St. Louis Region SCCA.
 Why Event #2 if it was the first?
 Event #1 ended up getting scrapped due to lot availability issues and the committee just left the original titles of the events the same.